nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 To obtain precompiled images for updating the firmware, perform the following steps:

-1. Go to the `Thingy:53 product page`_ and under the :guilabel:`Downloads` tab, navigate to :guilabel:`Precompiled applications`.
+1. Go to the Thingy:53 product page (when available) and under the :guilabel:`Downloads` tab, navigate to :guilabel:`Precompiled applications`.
 #.
 Download and extract the latest Thingy:53 firmware package.
 #.
 Check the :file:`CONTENTS.txt` file in the extracted folder for the location and names of the different firmware images.